906 words

 • Batch — for scheduled jobs (like weekly reports or daily analysis)

-Don’t worry if these sound unfamiliar — you don’t need to be an engineer to understand the process.
-Think of them as the behind-the-scenes crew helping your model go live.
+Don’t panic if these names sound unfamiliar.
+You really don’t need to be an engineer to follow the process.
+Picture them as the behind-the-scenes crew, the ones quietly helping your model go live.

 8. Monitor and Update — Your Model Still Needs You#